Piacenza: World War II

-During World War II, the city was heavily bombed by the Allies.
+During World War II, the city was heavily bombed by the Allies because of its strategic elements.
 The important railway and road bridges across the Trebbia and the Po and the railway yards were destroyed.
-The historic centre of city itself also suffered collateral damage.
+The historic centre of city suffered collateral damage.
 In 1944, the bridges over the Po became vital for the supply from Austria of Field Marshal Albert Kesselring's Gothic Line, which protected the withdrawal of Kesselring's troops from Italy.
 Foremost among these were the railway and road bridges at Piacenza, along with supply depots and railway yards.
-In Operation Mallory Major, July 12–15, allied medium bombers from Corsica flew 300 sorties a day, knocking out 21 bridges east of Piacenza, and then continued to the west for a total of 90 by July 20.
+In Operation Mallory Major, July 12–15, allied medium bombers from Corsica flew 300 sorties a day, knocking out 21 bridges east of Piacenza and then continued to the west for a total of 90 by July 20.
 Fighter-bombers prevented reconstruction and cut roads and rail lines.
 By August 4, all the cities of northern Italy were isolated and had suffered heavy bombing, especially Piacenza.
 Transport to Genoa to the south or through Turin to the north was impossible; nevertheless, Kesselring continued to supply his men.

 On the hills and the Apennine Mountains, partisans were active.
 On April 25, 1945, a general partisan insurrection by the Italian resistance movement broke out and on 29 April, troops of the Brazilian Expeditionary Force entered the city.
 In 1996, president Oscar Luigi Scalfaro honoured Piacenza with the gold medal for Valour in Battle.

-There was a prisoner of war (POW) camp located here, Veano Camp PG 29, Piacenza.
+There was a prisoner of war (POW) camp located in Piacenza, Veano Camp PG 29.